 Nationals of Saint Lucia are currently able to visit countries in the Schengen Area of Europe without a visa.
 The Caribbean island nation is part of the visa-exempt program for visitors to Schengen States.
-From 2021, a new system will come into place under the name of ETIAS.
+By the end of 2022, a new system will come into place under the name of ETIAS.
 The European Travel Information and Authorization System (ETIAS) is an online authorization similar to the American ESTA or the Canadian eTA.
 It will be introduced to improve security, while simplifying border checks on travelers by screening them ahead of their journey.

 The ETIAS visa waiver will be mandatory for Saint Lucians traveling to Schengen countries, and travelers will be required to complete ETIAS registration online.

 What must Saint Lucian Nationals Do Before Going to Europe?

 Saint Lucians currently need only their valid passport to visit Europe’s Schengen Area.
 This passport must be legal for a minimum of 3 months after the intended date of arrival in Europe.

 Travelers from the island state may visit any of the 26 member countries, which includes 22 European Union (EU) countries along with Iceland, Liechtenstein, Norway, and Switzerland.

 ETIAS authorizes Saint Lucian nationals to travel to all 26 Schengen member states from late 2022 onwards:

 - EU Schengen

 - Non-EU Schengen States